Roguelike-Celebration/azure-mud/README.md

 2. Go to the "Actions" tab of your repo, and click the button to enable the preexisting forked Actions in your project.

 3. Optionally, the GitHub Action workflow will send a webhook to the server when a new deployment has completed, which allows us to notify connected clients that a new browser app has been deployed and they should refresh the page.
 To enable this, create a random string to use as a token.
 (We recommend running `uuidgen` on a Mac or a Linux machine.)
-Store it as a GitHub Repository Secret (Settings -> Secrets -> Add Repository Secret) under the key `DEPLOY_WEBHOOK_KEY`.
-Also store it as an ENV variable in the Azure Functions App (while viewing the Function App in the Portal, Configuration -> New Application Setting) under the key `DEPLOY_WEBHOOK_KEY`.
+Store it as a GitHub Repository Secret (Settings -> Secrets and variables -> Actions -> Add Repository Secret) under the key `DEPLOY_WEBHOOK_KEY`.
+Also store it as an ENV variable in the Azure Functions App (while viewing the Function App in the Portal, Settings -> Environment variables -> App settings > "+ Add") under the key `DEPLOY_WEBHOOK_KEY`.
 Now, if you have your frontend open when you deploy via GitHub Actions, you should see a pop-up in the frontend instructing you to refresh.

 If you select the "Production Build and Deploy" workflow in your Actions tab, you can then click "Run Workflow" and start a new deploy.
 If you refresh the page, you can click on the new run to see real-time progress.